cerebellamap/Gene2Cere/README.md

 This protocol is compatible with Windows and Unix-based systems (Mac OSX and Linux) and requires Python version 3.10 and R version 4.2 or higher.
 Running this protocol in a separate Anaconda environment is advisable for optimal performance and to prevent potential conflicts with other scripts or libraries.
 Establishing a dedicated environment minimizes the risk of inadvertently causing conflicts with other installed software or different Python or R versions.

 ### 1. Anaconda can be downloaded from its official website (https://www.anaconda.com).
 Follow the installation instructions tailored to your computer's specifications.
 ### 2. After installing Anaconda, restart any open terminals.
 Then, create a dedicated environment that includes Python (version 3.10) and R (version 4.2) by executing the command provided below.Note: Main dependency packages are listed in the key resources table.
-We have also provided a YML file named ‘‘Gene2Cere-env.yml’’ with the minimum environment to run the scripts, which could be downloaded from https://github.com/cerebellamap/Gene2Cere.
+We have also provided a YAML file named ‘‘Gene2Cere-env.yaml’’  with the minimum environment to run the scripts, which could be downloaded from https://github.com/cerebellamap/Gene2Cere.

     conda env create -n Gene2Cere -f Gene2Cere-env.yaml